-Our work to strengthen curriculum planning including collaboration with other schools did not progress at the desired pace due to challenges around working together and priorities moving to planning a remote curriculum for learners.
-This will now continue into the new strategy.
-The direction is clear and progress has been made in many areas to improve the cohesion between key stages particularly in key stage 3 between middle and high schools.
+Our work to strengthen curriculum planning including collaboration with other schools progressed at a rapid pace.
+This involved working with leading experts and collaborating within and between schools to strengthen the curriculum experience for disadvantaged learners.
+The direction is clear and progress has been made in many areas to improve the cohesion between key stages particularly in key stage 3 between middle and high schools which supports positive transition.
+This focus will now extend to the transition between first and middle school.